‘Teach by the beach!’

 That’s often the tagline for schools in Thailand wanting to recruit international school teachers.
 And while this conjures up enticing images of finishing school and heading down to a hammock by the shore, is that the reality of teaching in Thailand?

 For some, it can be.
-Thailand is one of top tourist destinations in the world – and with good reason.
+Thailand is one of the top tourist destinations in the world – and with good reason.
 It ticks nearly all the boxes: great food, friendly locals, amazing beaches, and a rich and varied culture.
 But, as with so many places, travelling around Thailand and living there are not the same.

 This guide will take you through the various teaching options at international schools in Thailand and explain what it’s really like to live in the kingdom.